tapasvipatel/CRDT-Library/README.md

 <h2 id="features"> 📃 Features </h2>
 This libary currently supports a combined of 12 CRDTs.
-We have also created a Trello-clone that utilizes different CRDTs in this libary for anyone wanted to create an application using CRDTs in C++ enviroment.
+We have also created a Trello-clone that utilizes different CRDTs in this libary.
+This is to showcase how CRDTs can be used in a practical application.

 <h2 id="setup"> ⚙ Set Up </h2>